By Pershelle Rohrer

 Just hours after our arrival in Florida the Monday before the Super Bowl, we attended Super Bowl Opening Night at Marlins Park, home of the Miami Marlins.
 The event was covered heavily by the media, as it was televised on NFL Network.
 Both teams were introduced on the floor, and interviews with stars like Patrick Mahomes, Travis Kelce, Jimmy Garoppolo, and Richard Sherman followed.
 We were each given a radio earpiece upon our arrival that allowed us to listen to different players while we walked around the concourse participating in different activities.
 We took individual and group pictures and met Miami Dolphins players Christian Wilkins and Charles Harris.
 Harris liked the Dirk Nowitzki shirt I was wearing, saying, “He’s my guy.”

 Throughout the week I didn’t go a day without seeing a Kobe Bryant jersey somewhere.
 Bryant was involved in a helicopter accident the day before our arrival, and moments of silence were held on the plane as we landed in Miami and at Super Bowl Opening Night at Marlins Park.
 Many players in the interviews were asked what Bryant meant to them or about his legacy.
 The media was able to unite the sports world by crossing football with basketball and covering two major events at the same time, and it was fascinating to watch up close.
-American Airlines Arena and a couple other buildings in Miami were lit up in purple and orange that night as sports fans mourned the loss of an NBA legend.
+American Airlines Arena and a couple other buildings in Miami were lit up in purple and yellow that night as sports fans mourned the loss of an NBA legend.